-to promote sustainable forms of construction and sustainable use of natural resources No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified. to reduce water, light, air and noise pollution No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified. to minimise the irreversible loss of undeveloped (greenfield) land In the absence of lifetime homes standards being included in the Plan it may be possible to build at slightly higher densities.
+to promote sustainable forms of construction and sustainable use of natural resources struction and sustainable use No significant impacts identified. to reduce water, light, air and noise pollution vater, light, air and No significant impacts identified. to minimise the irreversible loss of undeveloped (greenfield) land In the absence of lifetime homes standards being included in the Plan it may be possible to build at slightly higher densities.
 However the Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
 No impact identified.
 Lifetime homes could lead to lower density development although this remains uncertain, and would in any case only be over a temporary period as part M of the building regulations will make many of the requirements of lifetime homes mandatory.
 The Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
 No impact identified.
 Lifetime homes could lead to lower density development although this remains uncertain, and would in any case only be over a temporary period as part M of the building regulations will make many of the requirements of lifetime homes mandatory.
 The Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
 No impact identified.
 To reduce and manage flood risk and surface water runoff No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.

+to reduce and manage the impacts of climate change and the District's contribution towards the causes No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.
+To protect and enhance the cultural, architectural and archeological heritage of the District No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.
+To improve access to the cultural heritage of the District for enjoyment and educational purposes No significant impacts identified.
 No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
-No significant impacts identified.
+No significant impacts identified. to conserve and enhance the District's landscape and townscape character No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.